 |

-1. The audit trail feature was not enabled at the database level for accounting software from 1 January 2024 to 31 March 2024 to log any direct data changes, used for the maintenance of all accounting records for certain projects of the Company.
+1. The audit trail feature was not enabled at the database level for an accounting software to log any direct data changes, used for the maintenance of accounting records for certain projects of the Company.

 |